 What’s the most important aspect of an internet connection?
-Is it speed?
-Is it reliability?
-Is it latency?
-That’s something that’s definitely up for debate, but what we do know is that speed is becoming increasingly important.
+For some its speed,reliability, low latency.
+It’s something that’s definitely up for debate, but what we do know is that speed is becoming increasingly important.
 As technology has advanced, clients and consumers have come to expect a certain level of service and communication from the businesses they choose to work with, and this means that having the ability to transfer, recall, and share data efficiently has never been more vital.

-- ●A leased line speed– is the speed of data transfer that your business receives.
+Is the speed of data transfer that your business receives.
 With standard business broadband, the actual received speed is usually a little lower than the speed advertised by the internet service provider due to contention.
 However, with a fibre leased line, speed is guaranteed.
-It’s exactly what it says on the tin.
-This is your download speed AND upload speed.
+The speed you purchase is your download speed AND upload speed.

 Customising Your Leased Line